ashlesss/api_practice/update_log.md

 # Known dlsite API issues
 1. When user gives work that is translated by dlsite official.
 The RJ code of that work will not contain any VAs info.
 And right now there is no way to redirect work to its original work by using info provided in dlsite api.

+## 8/5/2023

+### Login services
+1. Add login services.

+### JWT authorization
+1. Use JWT to protect api from abuse.
+2. JWT auth can be turn on or off.

 ## 8/4/2023

 ### In `./filesystem/scanModule.js`